zerospiel/docs/docs/admin/services/admin-deploy-services-mgmt-cluster.md

       type: ingress-nginx.ingress-nginx/SveltosHelmReleaseReady
 ```

-See [Deploy beach-head services using MultiClusterService](./admin-create-multiclusterservice.md) for more detail on deploying beach-head services using MultiClusterService.
+See [Creating multi-cluster services](./admin-create-multiclusterservice.md) for more detail on deploying beach-head services using MultiClusterService.